-I’m now watching my asset allocation in Personal Capital (which is perfect for easily seeing that instantly) and I started slowly buying in as the market was sliding down.
+I’m now watching my asset allocation in Empower (formerly Personal Capital) (which is perfect for easily seeing that instantly) and I started slowly buying in as the market was sliding down.
 I bought two batches of shares with that money:

 - On 3/2/20, I bought 67 shares of VTI at $151.10 for a total of $10,123.70.

 - On 3/10/20, I bought 48 shares of VTI at $142.00 for a total of $6,816.00.

 I knew going into this that the market would likely continue to drop.
 My goal wasn’t exactly to time the market expecting to get in at the bottom (though that would be nice!).
 Instead, I just want to get in at a better price than what I think the market will reflect down the line.

 Since then, I read Fritz’s post “The Benefits of a Bear Market” and chatted with him briefly via Twitter.
 After that, I decided to sell some of my bond funds.
 On 3/12/20, I sold 2,006.023 shares of VBIRX for a total of $21,524.63.

 I’ve started to use that money to buy back even more into equities.
 As of today 3/13/20, I have a couple of limit orders in: